Skip to content

 • Outputs:

-theta: array (floats) The values of theta reached during the optimization.
+phi: array (floats) The values of the quantum circuit parameters phi reached during the optimization.

-phi: array (floats) The values of phu reached during the optimization.
+theta: array (floats) The values of the tensor network parameters theta reached during the optimization.

-When the MPS encoding has completed you can again, as shown with the mapping and measurement methods above, run a VQE routine:
+When the MPS encoding has completed you can again, as shown with the mapping and measurement methods above, run a VQE routine.
+This also allows to combine the mapping, measurement and MPS encoding for the VQE routine.

 Correlation optimized virtual orbitals (COVO)